damonliuchn/OkHttpPlus/README.md

 3、support callback with onStart() and onFinish()

-4、 callback in UIThread
+4、callback in UIThread

-5、 callback can bind activity or fragment 's lifecycle
+5、callback can bind activity or fragment 's lifecycle

-6、 more simple get or post method
+6、more simple get or post method

 7、auto check network_error and response error

+8、download file with callback

 # Usage
 ```java